This article will walk you through installing a scanner, creating and depositing checks, and allocating the donations in Subsplash Giving.

 Once a new batch is successfully created, the checks are ready to be scanned!

-1. Click the Create button to start scanning checks.
-If the Scanner Terminal Number displays your scanner, you can immediately start scanning checks and they will appear.
+Click the Create button to start scanning checks.
+If the Scanner Terminal Number displays your scanner, you can immediately start scanning checks.

-2. Scan all the checks for your batch.
+Scan all the checks for your batch.
 The scan will initially display at $0.00.
 Click Refresh to populate the deposit amounts.
-A real person is actively reviewing your checks and it may take a few moments if any checks are slightly illegible.
+A real person is actively reviewing your checks, and it may take a few moments if any checks are slightly illegible.

-4. If you choose to separate the checks by fund, date, or another method, you may complete additional deposits prior to sending them to your bank.
+If you choose to separate the checks by fund, date, or another method, you may complete additional deposits before sending them to your bank.
 To do this, select Complete Deposit in the bottom right corner and repeat steps 4-6 in Creating a New Batch.

 Alerts